JoseParra28/OBLIVIOUS-BAKERY/README.md

 - [ElephantSQL](https://www.elephantsql.com/) used as the Postgres database.
 - [Heroku](https://dashboard.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com/) used for online static file storage.
-- [Adobe Photoshop](https://www.adobe.com) to create the logo
+- [Adobe Photoshop](https://www.adobe.com) used to create the logo
-- [Lucidchart](https://www.lucidchart.com) used to create the database design
+- [Lucidchart](https://www.lucidchart.com) used to create the database design and the wireframes

 # Database Design
 I created an entity relationship diagram using Diagrams.net.
 This helped me to visualize the relationships between my data structures and made the development process easier as I had everything mapped out in front of me for reference to avoid having to reference each models.py file individually.